 Your dentist may have suggested you get a dental implant as an alternative to a denture or bridge.
 A dental implant is an artificial replacement for a missing natural tooth or root.
-It offers more comfort and stability than dentures, can restore the ability to chew food and may improve speech and facial appearance.
+It offers more comfort and stability than dentures, lets you chew food comfortably and may improve your speech and facial appearance.

 What is an implant?

 Implants are manufactured “anchors” that resemble cylinders or screws.
 Used in upper and lower jaws, they are surgically inserted into the jawbone to become a stable base for artificial replacement teeth.